-At one point during High Life‘s opening sequence—an extended, eerily serene passage that floats through the aftermath of the movie you’re about to watch—Robert Pattinson cradles an infant and tries to teach it the word “taboo.”
-He’s thinking out loud, the way parents do when they’re talking to both their child and themselves, and his tone is nothing but love.
+At one point during High Life‘s opening sequence—an extended, eerily serene passage that floats through the aftermath of the movie you’re about to watch—Robert Pattinson gently cradles an infant and tries to teach it the word “taboo.”
 “Break the laws of nature,” he advises, “and you’ll pay for it.”
-It is a quick narrative lodestar—though the better question, examined by the film like an alien object, is what the laws of nature are, and whether you could ever break them in the first place.
+It is a quick narrative lodestar.
+But the better question, examined by the film as if it were an alien object, is what the laws of nature are, and whether you could ever break them in the first place.

 High Life is science fiction as done by the French director Claire Denis.
 It is her first film in English, a decision she charmingly explained by saying that no one speaks French in space.
 It has a very Denis-like structure, slipping in time with dreamy edits, and a very un-Denis-like voiceover to keep you oriented, which just places it in sturdy sci-fi traditions that have somehow been hijacked by arthouse kink.
-Indeed, Mme.
+Indeed, after last year’s fairly bourgeois Let the Sunshine In, Mme.
 Denis is back in her transgressive mode, willing to go far enough that a genre hook, a Hollywood celebrity, and a dissolved language barrier still bend any notions of commercial appeal into an only vaguely recognizable shape.
-It is as if, in 1968, 2001 and Barbarella had had a scrappy pagan lovechild, then raised it in a venereal 21st century apocalypse.
-And while the result has too many rough edges even on its own idiosyncratic terms, this handcrafted space odyssey grabs quite a lot of the subversive, unsettling, intriguing, and fascinatingly dangerous potential of such mad science.
+It is as if, in 1968, 2001: A Space Odyssey and Barbarella had had a scrappy pagan lovechild, then raised it in a venereal 21st century apocalypse.
+And while the result has a few rough edges even on its own idiosyncratic terms, this handcrafted trip grabs quite a lot of the subversive, unsettling, intriguing, and fascinatingly dangerous potential of such mad science.